 To do so, go to the Entries section and you will find there a list of all the forms entries.
 Check on that part of the entries for which user has sent you a request to delete the respective data of that part.
 Next, click the Bulk Actions option, then you will have a drop-down option with several functionalities.
 From there select the Delete Entries to delete the respective data permanently.
 At last click on the Apply button to execute deletion.

-👉 Here is the quick instruction of data deletion: WP Fluent Form ➡️ Entries ➡️ Select Form and Check it ➡️ Bulk Actions ➡️ Delete Entries ➡️ Apply.
+👉 Here is the quick instruction of data deletion: WP Fluent Forms ➡️ Entries ➡️ Select Form and Check it ➡️ Bulk Actions ➡️ Delete Entries ➡️ Apply.

 That is how you can delete any specific data, it can apply to single data or multiple data.
 Here I am deleting two separate data by Bulk Actions.
 You can do it for a single one as well as your need.

-Disclaimer: Please be informed that this article contains general information regarding making a GDPR compliant form.
-However, in any circumstance I strongly recommend you consult directly with legal adviser familiar with the GDPR regulations to evaluate your particular use of WP Fluent Form in this regard.
+Disclaimer: Please be informed that this article contains general information regarding making GDPR compliant forms.
+However, in any circumstance I strongly recommend you consult directly with legal adviser familiar with the GDPR regulations to evaluate your particular use of WP Fluent Forms in this regard.
 If you have any query regarding the article, let me know your concern by commenting on the article.

 That’s it!
 I hope this direction helped you to create GDPR compliant forms for your WordPress site.
 This is the coolest possible way to build a form which is compliant with GDPR.
 For more details on entry management for your form using WP Fluent Forms, please take a look at our complete guide to our documentation.